Math Identities Proofs

 All uncredited images (except Butters) were created by the author.

-Also check out Khan Academy for free online courses in math from pre-K to linear algebra.
+Check out Khan Academy for free online courses in math from pre-K to linear algebra.

 Work in Progress